** LEGAL UPDATE **

 For health and safety reasons you will, if applying affirmatively for asylum in the United States, probably encounter changes to the usual procedures for the duration of the COVID-19 pandemic.

-For example, as of mid-2020, government guidelines include that, during the asylum interview, you wear a mask and expect to be in a room separately from your attorney (if any), interpreter (if any), and asylum officer.
+For example, government guidelines for visitors include that, during the asylum interview, you wear a mask that covers your nose and mouth if you are unvaccinated.
+Children under the age of two need not wear a mask.
+You might also be interviewed in a room that's separate from your attorney (if any), interpreter (if any), and asylum officer.

 There's an exception, however.
 If your language is not one of the 47 languages listed on the "GSA Schedule.", you will need to bring your own interpreter to the interview.
 That person will need to be fluent in both your language and in English, and be ready to interpret word for word between you and the asylum officer.